fschrader1992/pyIris/README.md

 ## 1. Installation - Building From Source

-You can install the package by cloning the github repository:
+You can install the package by cloning the GitHub repository:
 ```shell script
 git clone https://github.com/fschrader1992/pyIris
 cd pyIris